Login | Register | Subscribe to the GG RSS Feed

 Plan arrival and departure times during the day

 A ridiculously cheap red eye can be hard to turn down - but do you really want to arrive at a strange destination after dark?
-Last year, I arrived in North Carolina at 10 pm.
+Last year, I arrived in North Carolina at midnight.
 After picking up my rental car and saying no thank you to the GPS, I began a two-hour drive, which turned into three hours because I kept getting lost.
-Note to self, the iPhone is useless as a navigation tool when you're driving on a highway at 100 miles an hour in the dark - trying to avoid hitting other cars and an extraordinary amount of road kill.
+Note to self, the iPhone (at that time) was useless as a navigation tool when you're driving on a highway at 100 miles an hour in the dark - trying to avoid hitting other cars and an extraordinary amount of road kill.
+Navigation is important - always.

 @debdobson@debdobsonDeb (@DebDobson on Twitter) had interesting map experience as well.
 "I showed up at a B&B, ate cheese, crackers, drank glass of tea.
 Then found out when complimenting on the B&B, I was at wrong house.
 I very kindly thanked them for their hospitality.
 Finally found the farmhouse B&B, stepped into a pile of goose poop - it was the start of an eventful trip to say the least."